A New Market is Launching.

 Dual-Use IP Window

 The opportunity to define the future of space medicine is here.
-OrbitalMed is helping the industry build the foundation that will support the next generation of human activity beyond Earth.
+OrbitalMed intends to help the industry build the foundation that will support the next generation of human activity beyond Earth.